Don't Call a Plumber! Learn How to Fix Frequent Plumbing Issues Yourself

 Can I fix a plumbing problem myself?

-The most frequent plumbing issues include dripping faucets, running toilets, blocked drains, and low pressure water.
+The most frequent plumbing issues are leaky taps and toilets that run blocked drains, and low pressure water.

-You’ll need some essential tools such as an adjustable wrench, a plunger, pipe wrench, Teflon tape, and a screwdriver.
+You’ll need some essential tools such as the plunger, an adjustable wrench pipe wrench Teflon tape, and the screwdriver.

 Is DIY plumbing safe?